-The linac is envisioned to be similar to the SLAC disk-loaded structure with a frequency at least four times the present SLAC frequency.
-The example shown in Table 2 is for six times the present SLAC frequency.
+The linac is envisioned to be similar to the SLAC disk-loaded structure with a frequency of four times the present SLAC frequency.
 The irises in the design are relatively larger to reduce transverse wakefields.
 The structure may have other modifications to damp long-range transverse wakefields.
-This would be driven by a power source capable of about 600 MW/m for the TLC or about 150 MW/m in the case of the ILC.
-In the case of the low gradient ILC, one can imagine an upgrade consisting of the addition of power sources.
-This section is divided into three subsections.
+This would be driven by a power source capable of about 900 MW/m for a 200 MeV/m TLC or about 220 MW/m in the case of a 100 MeV/m ILC.

+The remainder of this section is divided into three subsections.
 In the first subsection we discuss structures, the second deals with RF power sources, and finally the third treats emittance preservation in the linac.